was at The Guide Dog, Bevois Valley, Southampton SO14 6SF

 Musical interests: has picked up music, cultures and language from many places he’s lived (UK, Russia, India, etc.) Connected with The Fo’c’sle F C for yonks.
 Sings mostly contemporary folk, in most of those languages, accompanying himself on Classical guitar or banjo and, since his last trip to India, a Kolkata-made mandolin: also proficient on the penny whistle.

-As Jon overwinters abroad, these contact-details apply only from around March 20th to October 20th each year (hence “B.S.T.” above)
+As Jon overwinters abroad, these contact-details apply only in the UK from around March 20th to October 20th each year (hence “B.S.T.” above),

 Brian Hooper — previous Organizer and MC

 long-long-long-term MC, regular guest, even more frequent floor-singer, irrepressible humorist and all-round good egg [the wry pedant in him would insist that ALL eggs are round it hurts the chicken, elsewise].
 Involved in the folk world since the '60s, and with this club since 1975; in fact, the nearest thing there is to a “Mr Fo’c’sle”!

 Musical interests: singer / guitarist (with mandolin, ukulele, mandola and bouzouki up his sleeve) with eclectic tastes; broadly, anything singable, especially music from the '60s, but lots earlier and later, and/or with subtle messages; plus an impressively varied explosion of self-composed material over a purple patch of about 10 years.
 With the rare mix of humour and seriousness, this covers subjects as diverse as unfaithful lovers, Southampton, campanology, gambling, God, and the after-effects of too much curry [you just have to be there ].
 Though he stood down in June 2017, his experience is still invaluable to those taking the concern on its next steps, so his bio and pic remain here, as an honorary member of the team

 Dave McGlade — Webmaster